BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 conda activate few_env
 ```

-2) Use pip to [install cupy](https://docs-cupy.chainer.org/en/stable/install.html).
+2) If using GPUs, use pip to [install cupy](https://docs-cupy.chainer.org/en/stable/install.html).
 If you have cuda version 9.2, for example:

 ```
 pip install cupy-cuda92